 11. Contents of master plan

-A master plan to be prepared and submitted under this Division may make any provision that the Authority considers will promote the orderly and proper planning, development and management of the redevelopment area, including any provision that may be made by a town planning scheme under the Town Planning Act.
+A master plan to be prepared and submitted under this Division may make any provision that the Authority considers will promote the orderly and proper planning, development and management of the redevelopment area, including any provision that may be made by a local planning scheme under the Planning and Development Act 2005.

+[Section 11 amended by No. 38 of 2005 s.
+15.]

 12. Proposed master plan

 (1) The Authority is to submit a proposed master plan to the Commission as soon as is practicable after the commencement of this Act, and in any case, not later than 4 years from that commencement.